-Venice, Italy: Seeing the place before it sinks.
+Venice, Italy: Seeing this unforgettable city before it sinks and is forgotten.

 We almost missed our train to Venice, but fortunately, it was running 10 minutes late.
 Watching the destination board update itself was like gambling.
 “Come on, Venezia!
 Daddy needs an on-time departure!”
 Learning from our past experience with EuroStar, we upgraded to first-class for this leg (a mere $20 extra), trying to avoid the unwashed masses and get a bit of legroom.